arnaud-dezandee/apigee-hybrid-vmware/03-anthos-clusters/README.md

 kubectl apply --kubeconfig USER_CLUSTER_KUBECONFIG -f cloud-console-reader.yaml
 ```

-Then fetch and setup the kubernetes service account tokens in GCP Console
+Then fetch and setup the Kubernetes service account tokens in the GCP Console